10+ Benefits of Milk Thistle: Side Effects & Other FAQs

 What Are The Benefits Of Milk Thistle For Women?

-Milk thistle can improve women's health by enhancing liver and gallbladder conditions, limiting cancers (liver, cervical, and breast cancer), antioxidant effects, enhancing heart health, and improving acne or environmental allergies.
+By improving women's health, milk thistle can enhance gallbladder and liver conditions, limiting cancers (liver, cervical, and breast cancer), antioxidant effects, enhancing heart health, and improving acne or environmental allergies.

 What Are The Milk Thistle Benefits For Men?